QubesOS/qubes-core-admin/doc/qvm-tools/qvm-run.rst

     Pass stdin/stdout/stderr from remote program --localcmd=LOCALCMD
-    With --pass-io, pass stdin/stdout/stderr to the given program --force
+    With --pass-io, pass stdin/stdout/stderr to the given program --nogui
+    Run command without gui
+--filter-escape-chars
+    Filter terminal escape sequences (default if output is terminal) --no-filter-escape-chars
+    Do not filter terminal escape sequences - overrides --filter-escape-chars, DANGEROUS when output is terminal --no-color-output
+    Disable marking VM output with red color --no-color-stderr
+    Disable marking VM stderr with red color --color-output
+    Force marking VM output with given ANSI style (use 31 for red) --color-stderr
+    Force marking VM stderr with given ANSI style (use 31 for red) --force
     Force operation, even if may damage other VMs (eg. shutdown of NetVM)